What really is the Syphilis Blood Test at home Ascot Detection Kit?

 We offer next day delivery; however courier delivery times are out of our control.
 We are unable to offer refunds for any late deliveries.
 But you will receive courier tracking information once your order has been dispatched.
 And orders placed by 1pm are dispatched on the same day.

-What is the Syphilis Test Kit Shipping and Returning Policy ?
+What is the Syphilis Kit Shipping and Returning Policy ?

 Our return policy is of 14-days, meaning you will have 14 day after getting your STI order to request a return.